mikeotizels/php-cors/README.md

 In `app/src/Response/ResponseEmitter.php` or wherever your Slim `ResponseEmitter` is:

-Ensure the class does not rewrite any headers; it should only emit response.
+Please make sure the class does not rewrite any headers; it should only emit a response.

 ```php
 <?php